Chico Enterprise-Record: Chico Enterprise

 The new owner of the Enterprise was Ed.
-Hoole, Esq, who also bought the Review and merged the two together to form the Chico Enterprise.
+Hoole, Esq., who also bought the Review and merged the two together to form the Chico Enterprise.
 DeHaven was named editor and the paper became Republican.
 DeHaven died on March 12, 1876, and Chalmers became the paper's editor and manager.
 The Enterprise expanded to a semi-weekly on March 28, 1880, and then became a daily on May 26, 1882.
 Chalmers succeeded Hoole as owner of the Enterprise.
 He retired on January 1, 1895, and leased the paper to C. F. Small.
 Chalmers owned the Enterprise until his death on March 5, 1899.
 His granddaughter Miss E. May Loy then handled his estate and the paper.
 She sold it March 1903 to Bert Sauber and B. F. Arnold.

 In March 1906, Colonel E. A. Forbes, publisher of the Marysville Appeal, bought the Enterprise from Sauber and Arnold.
+That same month, Forbes bought the five-month-old Chico Post, and merged it with the Enterprise, which briefly became known as the Enterprise-Post.
+That December, Forbes bought the The Sacramento Union, but sold a few months later.
 In July 1908, Forbes sold his two-thirds stake in the Enterprise to John S. Briscoe, the paper's managing editor who already owned a one third stake, and Florence J. O'Brien, formerly of The Sacramento Union.
 O'Brien owned the Enterprise for 36 years until retiring.
 He ran for public office several times but lost, partly due to voters mistaking him for a woman due to his name.
 O'Brien sold the business on Sept.
 12, 1944, to Chet J. Dahl, the paper's advertising and business manager, and Alfred W. Bramwell, who owned a local drug store.
 A few months later Dahl died suddenly of a heart attack while on a hunting trip and Bramwell then took on the entire operation.
 A.H.
 "Al" Weibel was then hired as publisher and later died in 1950.